joaocelso172/ComponentsLibrary/README.md

+## Project
+This project is a Component Catalog, it's a study-focused library that applies MVVM pattern + Clean Code principles

+## About KMM
 This is a Kotlin Multiplatform project targeting Android, iOS, Desktop.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.